 This prospective, double-blinded observational Indian study planned to compare and correlate the performance of point of care lung ultrasound (POCUS) versus routine bedside chest radiograph (CXR) in the paediatric intensive care unit (PICU) setting.
 Children between the ages of 1 month and 18 years were included in the study.
 Those with morbid obesity, chest wall oedema or burns and inability to turn were excluded due to the physical barrier to an ultrasound-based approach (n=18).

-Chest x-rays were conducted according to PICU protocol and subsequently reported by a radiologist, who was unaware of any previous ultrasonography findings.
-The same patients would then undergo a chest US by an off-duty paediatric intensivist with at least 5 years of POCUS experience, within 3 hours of the CXR being taken.
+Chest X-rays were conducted according to PICU protocol and reported by a radiologist, unaware of previous ultrasonography findings.
+The same patients would then undergo a chest US by an off-duty paediatric intensivist with at least five years of POCUS experience within 3 hours of taking the CXR.
 The intensivists did not have access to the patient’s clinical details or CXR report.

-From October 2018 to May 2019, 413 patients were enrolled and 1002 CXRs were compared with corresponding chest US.
-The US findings were immediately available, and the average time of CXR requisition and reporting was 4.5 hours +/- 3.5hours.
-Of the 1002 episodes, 451 (just under 1in 2 patients) had a normal chest US and 512 (just over 1 out of 2) had a normal CXR.
-Pulmonary oedema, pneumothorax and pleural effusion were diagnosed in a significantly higher number of patients using US compared to CXR (p=0.001).
+From October 2018 to May 2019, 413 patients were enrolled, and 1002 CXRs were compared with corresponding chest US.
+The US findings were immediately available, and the average CXR requisition and reporting time was 4.5 hours +/- 3.5 hours.
+Of the 1002 episodes, 451 (just under 1in 2 patients) had a normal chest US, and 512 (just over 1 out of 2) had a normal CXR.
+Pulmonary oedema, pneumothorax and pleural effusion were diagnosed in a significantly higher number of patients using US than CXR (p=0.001).
 Both modalities demonstrated equal efficacy in detecting consolidation and atelectasis.

 Why does it matter?

-Chest US was shown to be as reliable a diagnostic modality, if not better with certain pathologies, compared to the standard CXR, and with the provision of immediate results.
-This is particularly beneficial in the context of pneumothoraces, where delayed diagnosis could be fatal.
+Chest US was shown to be as reliable a diagnostic modality, if not better, with certain pathologies, compared to the standard CXR and with the provision of immediate results.
+This is particularly beneficial in pneumothoraces, where delayed diagnosis could be fatal.
 With pleural effusions, it has the additional benefit of deciphering the optimal placement of drains and or thoracentesis.
-Chest US also obviates the need to expose children to unnecessary radiation which can be easily repeated.
+Chest US also obviates the need to expose children to unnecessary radiation, which can be easily repeated.

-This does not currently form part of the general paediatric curriculum as a required skill- there are courses available that focus on paediatric POCUS but work is required to increase the number of clinicians who can perform this skill.
+This does not currently form part of the general paediatric curriculum as a required skill- courses that focus on paediatric POCUS are available.
+Still, work is required to increase the number of clinicians who can perform this skill.

 Clinically Relevant Bottom Line: